vegaprotocol/specs/specs/0000-event-queue.md

   string asset_source = 2; // address of asset
   string asset_id = 3; // ID of asset specific to that asset_source
   Event_Types event_type = 4; // enumerated event type
-  string source_party_id = 5; // source ethereum address 20 bytes hex preceded by 0x or other party ID of user/contract/system this pertains to
-  string target_party_id = 6; // provided Vega public key of party to target the event to string transaction_hash = 7; // tx hash in question that must lead us to parseable data based on 'event_type' uint32 log_index = 8; // if the transaction outputs multiple events to the log, this tells you which one string event_name = 9; // friendly name of event specific to bridge/source
+  string transaction_hash = 7; // tx hash in question that must lead us to parseable data based on 'event_type' uint32 log_index = 8; // if the transaction outputs multiple events to the log, this tells you which one string event_name = 9; // friendly name of event specific to bridge/source